cbcrg/pergola/doc/source/visualization.rst

 Among the available packages we have tried `Sushi <https://bioconductor.org/packages/release/bioc/html/Sushi.html>`_ and `Gviz <https://bioconductor.org/packages/release/bioc/html/Gviz.html>`_.
-Both packages provide very nice capabilities to visualize data, you can see below the result of visualizing the data using them in the :ref:`visualize_bioconductor` section.
+Both packages provide very nice capabilities to visualize data, you can see below the result of visualizing the data using them in the :ref:`snapshots<visualize_bioconductor>` below.

 ***************
 Example scripts